a-hchang/UniGaze/README.md

 ---

-## Easy use via Pip
+## Easy use UniGaze

-You can easily use UniGaze with the pip command:
+You can use UniGaze with the pip command:
 ```bash
 pip install unigaze
 ```